State Lobbying Activities

 - any university employee delegated by the president or the chancellors to engage in state lobbying on behalf of the university; or

-- Notwithstanding the forgoing the chair of the university staff council and the chair of the university faculty council may engage in state lobbying on behalf of their respective constituencies when acting in their capacities as elected representatives of their respective councils.
+- Notwithstanding the foregoing, the chair of the University of Colorado Staff Council and the chair of the university faculty council may engage in state lobbying on behalf of their respective constituencies when acting in their capacities as elected representatives of their respective councils.
+The Office of Government Relations can help facilitate these activities.

 - This administrative policy statement is not intended to restrict protected expression by university employees.
 Nor are employees restricted from identifying their profession and place of employment in the context of any private or personal state lobbying activities with state officials.
 However, in exercising this right, university employees must make it clear that they are not expressing an official position of the university.